hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

     <tr>
       <td><strong>no</strong></td>
       <td>
-        Do not automatically restart the pod when it exits.
+        Do not automatically restart the container when it exits.
 This is the default.
       </td>
     </tr>